-The McGill Strategic Research Plan 2013-17 has been finalized.
-The document was officially endorsed by McGill's Senate in November 2012 and by the Board of Govenors in February 2013.
-Researchers and administrators can now use this version (or the five-page summary) of the SRP as required.
+The SRP document was officially endorsed by McGill's Senate in November 2012 and by the Board of Govenors in February 2013.
+Researchers and administrators can now use the complete version (or the five-page summary) of the SRP as required.
 Thank you to everyone who contributed to the process.
-Download the SRP >>

 Balancing priorities with flexibility

 Although the SRP by definition identifies a limited number of fields and disciplines, we hope to ultimately create a document that balances specificity with high-level language and ideas.
-Our objective is to articulate an overall strategic vision for research excellence across the University while respecting the intellectual freedom and independence of researchers and students as well as the cultures of their Faculties and departments.
+Our objective is to articulate an overall strategic vision for research excellence across the University while respecting the intellectual freedom and independence of researchers and students as well as the cultures of their faculties and departments.